AzureAD/microsoft-authentication-library-for-js/README.md

 ### Package Structure

 We ship a number of different packages which are meant for different platforms.
-You can see the relationship and different authentication flows implemented by the packages below.
+You can see the relationship between packages and different authentication flows they implement below.

 ![Package Structure](docs/diagrams/png/PackageStructure.png)